tjaydk/IndexingBlog/README.md

 ***So why not put indexes on every attribute?***

-Don't just add indexes to every attribute just because it will make retrieving data faster, because there a some disadvantages to adding indexes to attributes.
+Don't just add indexes to every attribute just because it will make retrieving data faster, as there are some disadvantages to adding indexes to attributes.
 It obviously takes up space as you need to create the entire data structure that will hold the index.
-And as the table grows bigger, more extra space is needed to hold the index.
+And as the table grows bigger, extra space is needed to hold the index.
 It also make's add, update and delete operations in the database more costly, as now when a tuple is added, updated or deleted, the same operation has to be done on the index data structure.
 That's why there is a general rule of not indexing something that is not queried frequently.

 #### *That's it !!*